Former Pentagon official part of secret project claims aliens visited Earth

 Now, it seems the cult series wasn't such a flight of fancy after all.

-The shadowy programme's existence was intentionally buried in the defence department's US$600 billion annual budget, as were its headquarters, deep within the labyrinthine Pentagon building.
+The shadowy programme's existence was intentionally buried in the defence department's $600 billion annual budget, as were its headquarters, deep within the labyrinthine Pentagon building.

 Based on the fifth floor of C Ring, the secret department has spent years investigating reports of unidentified flying objects.